ng88/coder/README.md

 # Coder Remote Agent

-`coder` connects a local project to a Coder GPT through a small public bridge server.
+`coder` connects a local project to a ChatGPT custom GPT through a small bridge server.
 The agent runs on your machine, while the GPT calls tools and routes requests to the connected agent using the temporary token printed at startup.

 ## Quick test